-What is the difference between NAC vs glutathione vs GlyteineTM (GGC)?
+What is the difference between NAC vs glutathione vs Glyteine® (GGC)?

-There are some supplement options for increasing glutathione levels when something has gone wrong with homeostasis; that is where our cells no longer maintain glutathione at healthy levels.
-Homeostasis is lowered when the regulatory enzyme responsible for the production of gamma-glutamylcysteine (GGC) becomes dysfunctional as is the case for many chronic disorders.
-Both NAC and glutathione (glutathione is broken down to its component amino acids by cells during cellular uptake) are simply cysteine sources for cells.
-This cysteine feeds into the damaged enzyme and as such cannot increase GGC or glutathione levels.
-GlyteineTM (GGC), on the other hand, can feed directly into the second enzyme where it is converted into glutathione.
+There are some supplement options for increasing glutathione levels Both NAC and glutathione (glutathione is broken down to its component amino acids by cells during cellular uptake) are simply cysteine sources for cells.
+This cysteine feeds into the damaged GCL enzyme and as such cannot increase GGC and hence glutathione levels.
+GLYTEINE® (GGC), on the other hand, can feed directly into the second enzyme where it is converted into glutathione*.

 Glutathione supplements – do they work?

+Glutathione from your diet either through food or supplements does not increase the glutathione content of your cells.
 Cells have up to one thousand-fold higher levels of glutathione than that of blood plasma.
 To overcome this concentration gradient, cells break down extracellular glutathione to its constituent amino acids, which are then taken up by the cell.
-Once inside, the glutathione is resynthesised.
-This means, glutathione is just another source of cysteine that feeds into the damaged GCL enzyme and like NAC can do nothing to overcome the GLYTEINETM deficiency.
+Once inside, the glutathione is re-synthesized.
+This means, glutathione is just another source of cysteine that feeds into the damaged GCL enzyme and like NAC can do nothing to overcome the gammaglutamylcysteine (GGC) deficiency.

 How does glutathione become depleted?

-Acute glutathione depletion can be brought on by exposure to conditions that overwhelm the body's capacity to produce glutathione.
+Severe glutathione depletion can be brought on by sudden and high-level exposure to conditions that overwhelm the body's capacity to produce glutathione.
 These include toxins, overdoses with drugs such as acetaminophen/paracetamol and even excessive exercise.
-Chronic glutathione depletion related disorders are caused by a loss in the capacity of cells to produce enough gamma glutamyl cysteine (GlyteineTM).
-Cysteine prodrugs such as N-acetylcysteine are noted to be of benefit for treating acute glutathione depletion and GlyteineTM is introduced for its potential to address both acute and chronic glutathione depletion.
+Persistent glutathione depletion results from an inabilityin the capacity of cells to produce enough gamma glutamyl cysteine (GGC, Glyteine®).
+Cysteine prodrugs such as N-acetylcysteine (NAC) are noted to be of benefit for treating severe glutathione depletion and Glyteine® is introduced for its potential to address both severe and on-going permanent glutathione depletion.

 Is glutathione depletion a problem for athletes during strenuous exercise?

-Athletes run the risk of being repeatedly exposed to acute glutathione depletion and its associated oxidative stress.
-They suggest that this cycle could well lead to an accumulation of cellular and tissue damage that eventually manifests as various physiological health issues for the athletes.
+Athletes run the risk of being repeatedly exposed to severe glutathione depletion and its associated oxidative stress.

 How does glutathione homeostasis work?

 There is a complex regulatory system that controls glutathione levels inside our cells.
 Each cell has its own optimum level (homeostasis) which has been determined by the evolutionary processes of nature.
-Glutathione homeostasis is maintained by a feedback inhibition system exerted by glutathione on the enzyme responsible for gamma-glutamylcysteine (GlyteineTM) production.
-When glutathione is near homeostasis, the enzyme's activity is low and as the glutathione gets used up, the activity will increase.
+Glutathione homeostasis is maintained by a feedback inhibition system exerted by glutathione on the enzyme responsible for gamma-glutamylcysteine (GGC, Glyteine®) production.
+When glutathione is near homeostasis, the enzyme's activity is low and as glutathione gets used up, its activity increases.

 How does low glutathione levels lead to oxidative stress?

 Repeated exposure to oxidative stress can result in an accumulation of permanent damage to cells and their progeny.
-In many diseases and disorders, the first enzyme (glutamate cysteine ligase) involved in the synthesis of glutathione becomes dysfunctional and maintains glutathione (homeostasis) at levels too low to protect against oxidative stress.
-Whether accumulated oxidative stress damage may actually be one of the causes of this enzyme dysfunction is debatable and the nature of how the enzyme becomes dysfunctional is the subject of ongoing research.
+In many diseases and disorders, the first enzyme (glutamate cysteine ligase, GCL) involved in the synthesis of glutathione, which makes gamma glutamylcysteine (GGC, Glyteine®) becomes dysfunctional, which leads to lowered glutathione (homeostasis) levels that are too low to protect against oxidative stress.
+The nature of how the GCL enzyme becomes dysfunctional is the subject of ongoing research.

 Can alcohol consumption deplete glutathione levels?